 The proposed development is a nonresidential development.
 Therefore, there are no impacts to recreation facilities.
 The development will have no impact to the Level of Service (LOS) of recreation facilities.

 Public School Facilities

-The proposed development is an exempt residential development as stated in the 2012 Revision to the Interlocal Agreement with the Alachua County Public School Board.
+The proposed development is a nonresidential development.
 Therefore, there are no impacts to public school facilities.
 The development will have no impact to the Level of Service (LOS) of public school facilities.

 EXHIBIT "A"